jfdelnero/HxCModPlayer/readme.txt

 - Initialize the modcontext buffer.
 Must be called before doing anything else.
   Return 1 if success.
 0 in case of error.

+int  hxcmod_setcfg( modcontext * modctx, int samplerate, int bits, int stereo, int stereo_separation, int filter);

+- Configure the player :
+  samplerate specify the sample rate.
+(44100 by default). bits specify the number of bits (16 bits only for the moment). stereo - if non null, the stereo mode is selected (default) stereo_separation - Left/Right channel separation. filter - if non null, the filter is applied (default)

 int  hxcmod_load( modcontext * modctx, void * mod_data, int mod_data_size )